-Vibrator is an unreleased song recorded in Summer 1983 at Prince's Kiowa Trail Home Studio in Chanhassen, Minnesota.
+Vibrator is an unreleased song recorded in May 1983 at Prince's Kiowa Trail Home Studio in Chanhassen, Minnesota.
 It was intended for Vanity 6's planned second album.
 When Vanity left the group and decided not to participate in the Purple Rain movie, Prince instead began the group Apollonia 6.
 The song is not known to have been considered for the Apollonia 6 album.

 The track is an ode to the battery-operated sex toy.
 The narrator (Vanity) sings about her vibrator, before the song transforms when the batteries run out in her toy; she goes to a store where she meets a shocked store clerk, played by Jill Jones, who offers to "take it downstairs" to install the new batteries.
 The narrator leaves, instead taking it to a different store, and meeting a different clerk (played by Prince in his Jamie Starr voice), who gives her the batteries and rushes her out of the store.
 She then takes her toy home, and the song ends with her moans and her eventual climax.